 If the thesis is not held by the British Library it may be considered for purchase; enquiry desk staff will direct you to the relevant subject librarian.

 It is also useful to check COPAC, which gives access to the online catalogues of some of the largest university research libraries in the UK, to see if the thesis has been purchased by another UK library.
 Such theses may be obtained by current members of Oxford University via interlibrary loan for the standard subsidised fee.
-Please ensure that both sides of the interlibrary loan form [PDF, 188kb] are completed correctly as incomplete forms cannot be processed.
-Interlibrary loans staff will contact you by email and letter when the item has arrived.

 Readers who are not current members of Oxford University will be charged differently for interlibrary loans; we recommend that such readers use the facilities provided by their own institution or their local public library.